Who Can Adopt?

 What should we consider when choosing an agency?

 The most important thing to consider is whether the agency is licensed to provide adoption services (or as a child-placing agency).
-Adoption Choice Inc. has been licensed as an adoption agency for more than 29 years in Wisconsin.
+Adoption Choice Inc. has been licensed as an adoption agency for more than 35 years in Wisconsin.
 Another consideration is to determine what type of services the agency provides.
-We can provide home study assessment, resources and referrals to satisfy state educational requirements for prospective parents, post placement supervision and apply for adoption assistance.
+We can provide home study assessment, resources, and referrals to satisfy state educational requirements for prospective parents, post-placement supervision, and apply for adoption assistance.
 We also work directly with birth mothers and birth fathers.
-This means that Adoption Choice Inc is well versed with all aspects of the adoption process.
-We also work with a network of other agencies domestically and internationally so if for some reason we cannot accommodate all of you needs we can refer you to one that will be more suited.
+This means that Adoption Choice Inc is well versed in all aspects of the adoption process.
+We also work with a network of other agencies domestically and internationally so if for some reason we cannot accommodate all of your needs we can refer you to one that will be more suited.
 Since many of our adoption counselors have a personal relationship will adoption, we can empathize with your situation.

 Can I adopt a newborn?

-Yes, our Agency Infant Program would be your best option for wanting to adopt a child from 0-12 months old.
+Yes, our Agency Infant Program would be your best option for wanting to adopt a child from 0 to 12 months old.